AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-get-started-analyze-with-azure-machine-learning.md

    ![Remove unnecessary columns][5]

 ## 3. Build the model
 We will split the data 80-20: 80% to train a machine learning model and 20% to test the model.
-We will make use of the “Two-Class” algorithms for this binary classification problem.
+We will make use of the "Two-Class" algorithms for this binary classification problem.

 1. Drag the **Split** module into the canvas.
 2. Enter 0.8 for Fraction of rows in the first output dataset in the Properties pane.